-Donald Trump has reportedly ordered the Secretary of the Interior Ryan Zinke to unify those states in America that claim the same name.
+Donald Trump has reportedly ordered the Secretary of the Interior Ryan Zinke and members of the National Guard to unify those states in America that claim the same name.
 He said “we have to settle any simmering differences starting with North and South Dakota and then move on to the Carolina’s as well as West Virginia and the plain Virginia.

 The President, speaking at a 4H Club convention in Iowa, told the young attendees and wandering barnyard animals that he “believes it is really, really important that before we even deal with those crazy Koreans we have to settle our own border issues be they foreign or domestic.”

-Mr. Trump offered little proof of any turmoil between the states in his speech.
-Later, however, a spokesperson pointed to a Fox News report that had replayed the President’s earlier remarks as confirmation that it could become “a clear and present danger.”
+Although in his speech Mr. Trump didn’t offer proof of any unrest in those territories, a White House aide pointed to a Fox News report that had replayed the president’s earlier remarks as confirmation of his concerns that it could become “a clear and present danger.”

-Reporters traveling on Air Force One, now called the ‘Shuttle’ by the White House staff, asked Mr. Trump what prompted his call for action.
-He said he got the idea from looking at a picture “hanging up at my place in Washington.”
+Reporters traveling on Air Force One asked Mr. Trump what prompted his call for action.
+He said he got the idea from looking at a picture “hanging up at my place in Washington.

 “I was walking down the hall and saw this portrait of the last great Republican president behind me, Abe Lincoln, staring at me.
 Tremendous president.
 He had some really tremendous ideas, although honestly there were some others I don’t think were so great.
-But listen, I don’t want to repeat his mistake of overlooking the problems caused by a civil war.
-I think we can all agree that if he had paid a little more attention to what was happening around him, like I am, he probably would have thought of something sooner.”
+But I’m pretty sure he would have agreed that if he had paid a little more attention to what was going on around him, like I am, he probably would have thought of something sooner.”

-When Mr. Trump was asked if he was familiar with Lincoln’s Gettysburg Address he said, “No, do you?
-I didn’t even know he lived there.
+When Mr. Trump was asked if he was familiar with Lincoln’s Gettysburg Address he said, “Did he live there?
+Really, I didn’t know that.
 But I can tell you this, his address in Washington was the same as I have now.
 We have a lot in common although I think I got more votes.”